Table of Contents

 PERSONAL STATEMENT

 Empathetic, person-centred Care Assistant with proven experience providing individualised assistance to care home residents.
-Qualified with an NVQ in Health & Social Care Training and a background in life sciences, as well as excellent communication and organisational skills.
-Eager to make a difference as a member of the team at Hamberly Residences.
+Qualified with an NVQ in Health & Social Care Training, a life sciences background, and excellent communication and organisational skills.
+Eager to make a difference as a team member at Hamberly Residences.

 WORK EXPERIENCE